 Presenter: Christopher Clayton, Ph.D., Assistant Director for Education Services, PSEA

 Classroom Strategies for Addressing Students Exhibiting Significant Behavioral Problems

 Whether in a special education or general classroom environment, educators are increasingly experiencing challenges posed by students exhibiting significant behavioral problems.
-This session provides: (1) an overview of the causes contributing to the escalation of such problems (e.g., increased class size and/or inclusion without appropriate supports and training); (2) the types and characteristics of disabilities that may contribute to behavioral problems (e.g., intermittent explosive disorder); (3) requirements pertaining to the process for identifying such students under Section 504 or the IDEA; (4) strategies for addressing behavioral problems in the classroom as well as the use of de-escalation, restraint and seclusion.
+This session provides: (1) an overview of the causes contributing to the escalation of such problems (e.g., increased class size and/or inclusion without appropriate supports and training); (2) the types and characteristics of disabilities that may contribute to behavioral problems (e.g., intermittent explosive disorder); (3) requirements pertaining to the process for identifying such students under Section 504 of the IDEA; and (4) strategies for addressing behavioral problems in the classroom as well as the use of de-escalation, restraint, and seclusion.

 Presenter: Leslie A. Collins, PSEA Staff Attorney, and Bernie Miller

 Moderator: Jeffrey D. Ney, Treasurer, PSEA

 NOTE: Please remember to provide your Professional ID number from PDE on the attendance sheet to expedite processing.
 Credit will not be given to late arrivals.